Kent and Medway CFS/ME service: our comments 2020

 Please note that the Kent & Medway CFS/ME service are aware of our following concerns:

 This opinion of M.E. (which is prevalent throughout the UK and beyond) is scientifically incorrect.
-In addition, from a patient’s perspective, it can be hurtful, degrading and even damaging.
+In addition, from a patient’s perspective, it can be hurtful, degrading and damaging to the sufferer’s health as it is untruthful.

 The only ‘medical input’ which the Kent & Medway service seems to perform is a suggestion for pain medication; the GP is still usually the person who ends up prescribing the suggested medicine.
 The service, though, seems to have an opinion that the M.E. pain is strongly psychological.
 This, again, goes against scientific evidence.